Can sustainable travel and tourism co-exist? We outline how you can become a sustainable, green traveller with our list of tips below.

 9. Buy quality luggage

 It’s all about quality, not quantity.
-Consider buying a backpack or lightweight suitcase that will stand the test of time and help make your sustainable travel journey a simple one.
+Consider buying a backpack or lightweight, sustainable travel suitcase that will stand the test of time and help make your eco journey a simple one.
 There are so many types of luggage on the market that are built to last for years, so it’s definitely a great investment and another way to reduce waste and travel green by replacing your suitcase less often.
+Check out more tips on picking the right luggage for your next trip.

 10. Practice sustainable travel by staying at green hotels